Skip to main content

 Peanut butter and rice cakes.

 Rice cakes don’t necessarily provide tons of lasting energy, but they are exceptionally light and easy to digest.
 This can be ideal before exercising, particularly for those with sensitive stomachs or who plan to go running or take on another vigorous workout.
 Top them with some fat and protein to provide satiety.
-For example, nut butters, tuna fish, turkey breast, hummus, or ricotta cheese with sliced fruit make for a tasty, balanced pre-workout snack.
+For example, nut butter, tuna fish, turkey breast, hummus, or ricotta cheese with sliced fruit make for a tasty, balanced pre-workout snack.

 Cottage cheese and berries in a bowl.